Harshitduggal1/landing-page/README.md

 ## <h3 align="center">TaxPal | NextJs</h3>

-Welcome to the TaxPal project repository!
-We are here to show you an incredible landing page for Accounting!
+<h4 align="center">Welcome to the TaxPal project repository!
+We are here to show you an incredible landing page for Accounting!</h3>

 [![Banner](./public/TaxPalBanner.png)](https://tailwindcss.com/)